I’m usually a glass-half-full kind of person. Or at least I try to be. Most of the time anyway.

 - Soak goji berries in bourbon and water until softened, about 5 minutes.
 Drain and discard liquid

-- In a food processor, combine soaked goji berries, cherries, dates, coconut oil and almond milk until.
-Pulse a few times to form a rough paste
+- Combine the soaked goji berries, cherries, dates, coconut oil and almond milk in a food processor Pulse a few times to form a rough paste

 - Add unsweetened cocoa powder and salt and pulse again until well combined.
 Transfer to a glass bowl.